vitejs/vite/docs/guide/api-plugin.md

 ### Server to Client

-On the plugin side, we could use `server.ws.send` to boardcast events to all the clients:
+On the plugin side, we could use `server.ws.send` to broadcast events to all the clients:

 ```js
 // vite.config.js